jmemonen/tkj-harkka/README.md

 When the device is starting up, it plays a short melody that is familiar to all the musicians.
 When the user sends a message, the device plays another melody.

 The program uses queues for the incoming messages.
-I2C bus is guarded with mutex to prevent simultanious use by the different peripherals.
+I2C bus is guarded with mutex to prevent simultaneous use by the different peripherals.

 ## Additions to TKJHAT library